u-Sir/peek-pop/README.md

   - Supports selecting popup window type.
 - Blacklist function: Supports blacklist settings in regular expressions, wildcard, and plain text forms.
 - Supports export and import of configurations.

-# Privacy Statement:
-This extension does not collect any personal information.

-# Others:
-This extension is developed based on the open-source project by emvaized https://github.com/emvaized/open-in-popup-window-extension/tree/main.